EZASP - Facilitating the Usage of ASP: Introduction

 \section{Introduction}

 Answer Set Programming (ASP) \cite{Lifschitz19} has emerged as a powerful approach for knowledge representation and reasoning, allowing users to model complex combinatorial (usually NP-hard) problems in a declarative manner.
-ASP has been successfully applied in a number of real-world applications, such as scheduling, e.g., in the allocation of available personnel in the Gioia Tauro seaport \cite{ASPSeaport}, planning and logistics, e.g., in the Partner Units Problem that involves organizing sensors and zones along the railway tracks to ensure safety \cite{ASPSiemens}, and many others (see, e.g., \cite{FalknerFSTT18}).
+ASP has been successfully applied in a number of real-world applications, such as scheduling, e.g., in the allocation of available personnel in the Gioia Tauro seaport \cite{ASPSeaport} and in the automated nurse scheduling at the University of Yamanashi Hospital \cite{ASPNurseScheduling}, planning and logistics, e.g., in the Partner Units Problem that involves organizing sensors and zones along the railway tracks to ensure safety \cite{ASPSiemens} and in the optimization of global aircraft assembly logistics at Airbus, where ASP is used to find valid supply chain configurations across multiple worldwide manufacturing sites \cite{ASPAirbus}, alongside many others (see, e.g., \cite{FalknerFSTT18}).

 One of the frequent arguments in favor of the approach is its declarative language, which allows the succint specification of "what" the solution should be, instead of determining "how" the solution can be obtained as common in imperative programming languages.
 In fact, unlike imperative languages, where a program is a sequence of instructions, an ASP program does not require any specific order for its composing pieces.
 While this is certainly convenient for practitioners, using the language commonly proves challenging for newcomers due to the lack of structure in programs and the fundamental differences on how to create a program in the first place.